-- 1. All families who are eligible for cash assistance, especially those who require child care in order to meet the work requirements described in § 2.11 of this Part will be provided child care. - 2.
-Effective October 1, 2021 through June 30, 2022, the Department shall also provide child care assistance to eligible families with incomes below one hundred eighty percent (180%) of the Federal Poverty Level when such assistance is necessary for a member of these families to enroll or maintain enrollment as a matriculating student in a Rhode Island public institution of higher education.
-Eligibility to receive funding is capped when expenditures reach two hundred thousand dollars (\$200,000.00) for this provision. - 3.
+- All families who are eligible for cash assistance and who require child care in order to meet the work requirements described in § 2.11 of this Part will be provided child care; and - 2.
 Other families within income and resource limits and other requirements of the program detailed in the Child Care Assistance Program Rules and Regulations, Part 4 of this Subchapter, are eligible for subsidized child care for children under age thirteen (13), or for children between thirteen (13) and nineteen (19) years old who have a documented physical or mental disability which makes the child incapable of self-care. - D. Medicaid: pregnant women and families with an eligible child or children may be eligible for Medical Assistance if their income and resources are within program limits (see Medicaid Code of Administrative Rules, Medicaid Application and Renewal Processes, 210-RICR-30-00-3). - E. Supplemental Nutrition Assistance Program (SNAP): families within program income and resource limits are eligible for food assistance.
-SNAP is a Federal program of the U.S. Department of Agriculture and is administered in Rhode

-Island by the Department of Human Services.
+SNAP is a federal program of the U.S. Department of Agriculture and is administered in Rhode Island by the Department of Human Services.
 A household that has been determined eligible for SNAP receives benefits which augment the food purchasing power of the family.
 See the Supplemental Nutrition Assistance Program, Part 1 of this Subchapter.